moonwalker/comet/README.md

 # Comet

-A powerful tool for provisioning and managing infrastructure.
+Cosmic tool for provisioning and managing infrastructure.

 ## Overview